Service that exceeds customer expectations should be a top priority for your business.

 Venue Manager, Zingerman’s Cornman Farms

-Tabitha’s 16 year career at the Bavarian Inn, Frankenmuth’s signature restaurant, most certainly nurtured that passion.
+Tabitha’s 16 year career at the Bavarian Inn, Frankenmuth’s signature restaurant, most certainly nurtured her passion for hospitality.
 First as a server, then a manager and finally as the Director of Sales and Catering, Tabitha worked alongside the founder/owners of the Inn, growing and learning as the business did.

 In 2010 Tabitha joined Zingerman’s as the General Manager of Zingerman’s Roadhouse – a full service restaurant serving “really good American food” whose chef-owner won the James Beard Best Chef, Great Lakes award in 2011.
 As GM, Tabitha, and a team of around 80 staff, was responsible for delivering “The Zingerman’s Experience” to the thousands of guests who dine at the Roadhouse each year.